NFL averaged 21 million viewers per game for opening week, its highest on record

 All told, 123 million people saw at least part of one game, its highest total for an opening week since 2019.

 “A great start with the viewership.
-It was great to be back and a lot to be excited about," said Hans Schroeder, the executive vice president of NFL Media.
+It was great to be back and a lot to be excited about," said Hans Schroeder, the NFL's executive vice president of media distribution.

 NBC had the most-watched game, with defending Super Bowl champion Kansas City's 27-20 victory over Baltimore in last Thursday's opener averaging 29.2 million on TV and digital.
 It was NBC's second-largest regular season game since 2006, when it acquired the "Sunday Night Football" package.
 The Sunday night game between Detroit and the Los Angeles Rams, which the Lions won 26-20 in overtime, averaged 22.7 million, a 3% jump from last year.